OSGeo/gdal/doc/source/drivers/vector/miramon.rst

       By increasing this parameter, more memory will be required, but there will be fewer read/write operations to the (network and) disk.

+-  .. oo:: Language
+      :choices: ENG, CAT, ESP
+      :default: ENG

+      If the layer to be opened is multilingual (in fact the *.rel* file), this parameter sets the language to be read.

 Dataset creation options
 ------------------------